Today, I want to share my MLM Story.

 Needless to say, he was an Amway rep. What I heard and saw that night MESMERIZED me.
 I loved the idea of change where you shop, help people, find six serious people and you can potentially earn time and money freedom.

 I wondered why no one had ever talked to me about ideas like this before.
 I went home that evening and signed myself up as an Amway® rep. I was excited.
 I didn’t sleep much for several days.
-Now, some 16+ years later, I still love this industry.
+Now, some 16+ years later, I’m even more excited about what our industry has to offer people.

 I attended every event, followed the training religiously, counseled with my upline and did what I was told to do.